solomonogunyeye/olist-analysis/README.md

 2. 97% of sellers have a delivery span of less than 20 days
 3. Months March through August show to be the most revenue dense months with September, October and December showing notable revenue decline despite December being a major holiday month.
 4. 97% of orders were succesful deliveries.
-5. The top 20% of sellers have volatility less than 50% of total revenue standard deviation.
+5. The top 20% of sellers have volatility less than 50% of total revenue standard deviation, this shows reliability from sellers and higher partner potential.

 # Key Findings